kubernauts/kubernetes-workshop/cluster-autoscaler/README.md

 A metrics tools will handle logs and metrics of the cluster for the different autoscaling iterations

-## Context
+## Overview

-We are using kubernetes cluster autoscaler
+In a cloud environement, We are using a service managed cluster that manages its nodes with an autoscaler.
+This autoscaler automatically resizes clusters based on the demands of the workloads you want to run : it creates node for pending pod and delete node if is underutilized.Indeed, with autoscaler you pay only what you use.

 ## What we are using